serverlessworkflow/specification/specification.md

 The `retryableErrors` property is a list that references one or more unique names of workflow error definitions.
 This is the list of known errors for which the action should be retried for.
 It should be used only when the workflow top-level `autoRetries` property is set to `false`.

+The `condition` property is a [workflow expression](#Workflow-Expressions).
+If defined, it must evaluate to `true` for this action to be performed.
+If it evaluates to `false` the action is skipped.
+If the `condition` property is not defined, the action is always performed.

 ##### Subflow Action